Getting Started with SQuADDS#

 Accessing the Database#

-A: If you encounter errors upon instantiating the SQuADDS_DB class, chances are there is an issue with caching.
-To fix this, please delete the SQuADDS dataset from the huggingface cache directory on your local machine.
+A: If you encounter errors upon instantiating the SQuADDS_DB class, there may be a caching issue.
+Delete the SQuADDS dataset from the huggingface cache directory on your local machine.
 The cache directory is typically located at ~/.cache/huggingface/datasets/.

 .env File#